You cannot fish for Snapper in South Australia without a Recreational Snapper tag. All Snapper tags have been allocated for the 2020 season.

 Unsuccessful applicants were notified via email on Friday 24 January 2020.

-Successful applicants were notified via email, and posted a tag pack with information.
-If you were successful in the ballot and have not received your Snapper tags, please contact PIRSA Fisheries & Aquaculture.
+Successful applicants were notified via email and posted a tag pack with information.

 - Frequently asked questions for Snapper management arrangements ().